There’s an almost endless number of things to do in Cork City.

-This is another of the more unique things to do in Cork City.
+This is another of the more unique things to see in Cork City.
 St. Anne’s Church is one of the only churches on the planet where visitors can ring the bells unaccompanied.

 The Shandon Bells are fixed, so when you grab the rope a thing known as a ‘clapper’ bounces off the bell.
 The bell itself doesn’t actually move!

 Now, these bells can be heard right the way across Cork City, so make sure that you’re respectful and that you don’t bang away at them for hours on end!

 6. Spot the swinging cannonball inside St Fin Barre’s Cathedral

 You don’t need to be a seasoned admirer of architecture to appreciate the beauty of St Fin Barre’s Cathedral.

 As you approach the cathedral, you’ll start to see the distinct features that don its exterior, such as spires, gargoyles and other elaborate sculptures.